as567652/as567652/README.md

 <!-- <p align="center">
 <img src="https://user-images.githubusercontent.com/52396867/141177335-fb3a20ae-eeba-4154-9b74-004f8d4c9d1c.gif" alt="My Project GIF">
 </p> -->
 Welcome to my Github Page.
 You can check my projects and ideas that I'm currently working on <a href = "https://github.com/as567652?tab=repositories">here</a>.
-Fell free to contact me :smile:.
+Feel free to contact me :smile:.
 - :eyes: I'm interested in Computer Vision and Web Development
-- 🤝 I'm looking to collaborate on Full Stack Web Development
+- 🤝 I'm looking to collaborate on Full Stack Web Development or anything interesting.
 - :sparkles: Fun Fact About Me :- I like to draw :art: